Bacolod City Western Visayas, Philippines Travel Guide

 Numerous mid-range options along Lacson Street and within major malls (SM City Bacolod, Ayala Malls Capitol Central).

-For real local tastes at reasonable prices.
+For real local tastes for a good price.

 A vibrant local market for fresh produce, seafood, and some cooked food stalls.